 Giant Defy Advanced Pro 2 bottom line

-As an endurance bike, the Defy is pretty much flawless.
+As one of the best endurance road bikes, the Defy is pretty much flawless.
 The ride quality exudes comfort, the handling is pure class and the specification doesn’t leave you wanting for anything other than a bottle cage or two.

 It’s extremely good value and, with its subtle black-grape hue, it looks every inch a superbike.
 Not only that, this Defy is very definitely a super distance bike.